CHARM

 • Developing educational outreach programs

-• Fostering ongoing collaboration among those who share an interest in the history of agriculture, forestry, and rural life in Mississippi.
+• Fostering ongoing collaboration among those who share an interest in the history of

 Project Coordinators

-Director of Extension
+Dr. Gary Jackson - Director of MSU Extension Service

 Partners